Challenger001/CoVDeL/README.md

 # CoVDeL

 CoVDeL is a C++ library that provides implementations of classical computer vision and common image processing algorithms, along with support for neural networks and deep learning variants.
-No major third party libraries are used for the above implementations.
-C++17 standard is used in the project.
-As far as possible, everything has been implemented from scratch.
+Although the project's software architecture is inspired from popular libraries like **NumPy**, **OpenCV**, **PIL**, **PyTorch** and **Tensorflow**, everything has been implemented from scratch and no major third party libraries were used.
+This project uses ISO C++17 standard.

 ## Modules